 The Mtn.
 Laurel group is a member of the National Peace Corps Association ( www.peaceorpsconnect.org ).

 I invite local RPCVs Valley to send me their email addresses, so I can add them to our listserv.
-We have monthly meetings at a local, inexpensive, ethnic restaurant.
+We have monthly meetings at some local, inexpensive, ethnic restaurant.

 photo from the 21 May 2015 meeting at Francisco's Salvadorena